Hand & Wrist Surgery

 - Please make sure that you arrange to be collected from the hospital as you will not be able to drive after the surgery

 - Plan your time off school / work / sports

 - Allow at least few weeks after surgery before considering travel

 Operation is usually carried out on day care basis using regional or general anesthesia.
 Tourniquet needs to be applied during surgery for a period of time longer then awake patient is able to tolerate hence local anaesthetic is usually avoided.

-Excision (removal) of the ganglion requires removal of entire stalk, inspection of the underlying joint ligaments and sometimes their reinforcement, repair of the joint capsule and protection of all surrounding tendons and nerves.
-Incisions are usually placed within the existing wrist skin creases (see Gallery below).
+Excision (removal) of the ganglion requires removal of entire stalk, inspection of the underlying joint ligaments and sometimes their reinforcement, repair of the joint capsule and protection of all surrounding tendons and nerves (Picture 1, Gallery).
+Incisions are usually placed within the existing wrist skin creases (Picture 5, Gallery).
 Either dissolving or non-absorbable sutures can be used to close the wound.
 Wrist is bandaged and kept elevated.
 I only put a cast (Plaster of Paris) if more radical surgery has been carried i.e. internal wrist ligaments have been repaired or reinforced at the time of ganglion excision.